 We’ve talked about some helpful tips for generating strong passwords and you can learn even more about smart password management in our Knowledgebase.

 As with visiting the dentist or changing the oil in your car, a bit of preventative maintenance can go a long way.
 Check the Whois information on all your domain names at least twice a year to ensure it’s still current.
 Inaccurate Whois data can lead to suspension of your domain—an unwelcome surprise that’s easily avoidable with a little planning.

 And while you’re at it, it’s a great practice to protect your public contact information with WHOIS or domain privacy.
 These services mask your personal Whois data by sending domain lookup inquiries through your site’s registrar, which means less spam and other unwanted attention.
 (And Namecheap offers free Domain Privacy on eligible domains for the first year.)

 Already have WhoisGuard?
 Terrific!
 But did you know that you have to renew your domain and your WhoisGuard separately?
 Now’s the perfect time to note the expiration date of both to avoid any lapses in privacy, especially if you own several domains.

 We’ve written a lot on this blog about the benefits of SSL security certificates, and for good reason: the data encryption and domain verification that SSLs provide have become indispensable safety features for online business.
 SSLs are a great way to boost your SEO, believe it or not, and Google’s Chrome browser has even gone as far as to issue a warning before loading sites that don’t provide valid SSL protection.

 The simple truth is, if you’re doing business on the web, you need to have strong, reliable SSL protection.

 Got an SSL for your site already?
 Great!
 You now may want to take a look at increasing your security level, especially if you’ve increased the amount or changed the type of sensitive transactions on your website.
-Namecheap offers all levels of SSL to suit your needs, including Positive SSL for just $9.00 a year.
+Namecheap offers all levels of SSL to suit your needs, including Positive SSL.